milosmns/milosmns.github.io/_posts/op-ed/2020-03-23-Preparing-Mac-Engineering.md

 #### Motivation

 Due to the circumstances that unfolded over the past 3 months, I had to switch and set up my work laptop 4 times.
 From scratch.
-It's seriously annoying to go through the same setup every time... and that's why I wanted to be smarter and take notes to remind myself about all the little things I have to repeat during setups.
+It's seriously annoying to go through the same setup every time… and that's why I wanted to be smarter and take notes to remind myself about all the little things I have to repeat during setups.
 The goal is have the same work environment on each new machine.

 This is more of a checklist for me than it is for you, but you're welcome to steal some ideas.
 I stole many myself. 😬